partmor/ezaero/CONTRIBUTING.rst

 The Python classes and methods also feature inline docs: if you detect any inconsistency or opportunity for improvement, you can edit those too.

-Besides, the `wiki`_ is open for everybody to edit, so feel free to add new content.

 To build the docs, you must first create a development environment (see below) and then in the ``docs/`` directory run::